 Pursuant to section 10(d) of the Federal Advisory Committee Act, as amended (5 U.S.C.
-App.), notice is hereby given of the National Advisory Council for Complementary and Alternative Medicine (NACCAM) meeting.
+App.), notice is hereby given of a meeting of the National Advisory Council for Complementary and Alternative Medicine.

 The meeting will be open to the public as indicated below, with attendance limited to space available.
 Individuals who plan to attend and need special assistance, such as sign language interpretation or other reasonable accommodations, should notify the Contact Person listed below in advance of the meeting.

-A portion of the meeting will be closed to the public in accordance with the provisions set forth in sections 552b(c)(4) and 552b(c)(6), Title 5 U.S.C., as amended.
-The grant applications and/or contract proposals and the discussion could disclose confidential trade secrets or commercial property such as patentable material, and personal information concerning individuals associated with the grant applications and/or contract proposals, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
+The meeting will be closed to the public in accordance with the provisions set forth in sections 552b(c)(4) and 552b(c)(6), Title 5 U.S.C., as amended.
+The grant applications and the discussions could disclose confidential trade secrets or commercial property such as patentable material, and personal information concerning individuals associated with the grant applications, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.

 Name of Committee: National Advisory Council for Complementary and Alternative Medicine.

 (Catalogue of Federal Domestic Assistance Program Nos.
-93.701, ARRA Related Biomedical Research and Research Support Awards.; 93.213, Research and Training in Complementary and Alternative Medicine, National Institutes of Health, HHS)
+93.213, Research and Training in Complementary and Alternative Medicine, National Institutes of Health, HHS)

 BILLING CODE 4140-01-P